Health Humanities Track

 • Marvella Ford (fordmar@musc.edu) – Health Care Disparities , Hollings Cancer Center

 • Elizabeth Santa Ana, Ph.D.
-(Elizabeth.SantaAna2@va.gov) -Associate Director, Investigator Charleston Health Equity and Rural Outreach Innovation Center (HEROIC), Co-Director VA Advanced Fellowship in Mental Illness Research and Treatment (MIRECC), Ralph H. Johnson VAMC - Homelessness in the Veteran Population
+(Elizabeth.SantaAna2@va.gov) -Associate Director, Investigator Charleston Health and Rural Outreach Innovation Center (HEROIC), Co-Director VA Advanced Fellowship in Mental Illness Research and Treatment (MIRECC), Ralph H. Johnson VAMC - Homelessness in the Veteran Population

 • Brian Fors, Ph.D. (fors@musc.edu) – Curator, Waring Library - History